Shusha

 Jidir Duzu

 Travel to Shusha and the stunning scenery is bound to be the first thing that strikes you.
-And one of the best places to experience it is Jidir Duzu, a gorgeous, grassy plateau south of the city with incredible views over the Dashalti river valley and Lesser Caucasus Mountains.
-Given the setting and vast flat expanse, before the conflict the area was long used as a venue for cultural events, from Novruz holiday celebrations to thrilling games of Chovgan – an ancient version of polo.
-Since the conflict, in May 2021 it hosted the Kharibulbul Music Festival which, named after the ultra rare and culturally symbolic kharibulbul flower that grows in Shusha, assembled the best musicians from all over the country.
-Many more exciting events will take place here in the future.
+And one of the best places to experience it is Jidir Duzu, a gorgeous, grassy plateau south of the city with incredible views over the Dashalti River valley and Lesser Caucasus Mountains.
+Given the setting and vast flat expanse, before the conflict the area was long used as a venue for cultural events, from Novruz holiday celebrations to thrilling games of chovgan – an ancient version of polo.
+Since the conflict, in May 2021 it hosted the Kharibulbul International Music Festival, named after the incredibly rare and culturally symbolic kharibulbul flower that grows in Shusha, an assembly of the best musicians from all over the country.
+Many more exciting events are set to take place here in the future.

 Chetir waterfall